Wolves of Douglas County Wisconsin Film Company

 The Black Bear has lived for centuries foraging, living off the land; it is the natural history of his kind.
-Now lost due to Wisconsin Bear Hunter’s Association baiting them with donuts and running them down with hunting dogs.
-The following Video from the North American Bear Center shows the natural foraging habits of the black bear.
+His natural lifestyle is now lost due to the Wisconsin Bear Hunter’s Association baiting them with donuts, gummy bears, and more sweets.
+Black bears have roamed for centuries living in a natural cycle in tune with the seasons.
+This natural history is now lost and The following Video from the North American Bear Center shows the natural foraging habits of the black bear.

 I’m speaking of the black bear living in the woods, making his living for centuries.
 The Raven comes by asking but not wanting to know and always flies toward the wolves.
 Wolves move swiftly, catching a scent as they trot down the deer trail.
 The doe with her fawn moves softly through the sweet grass into the woods as dusk arrives.